 The consultation with your dermatologist will verify if you do have skin cancer and the need to have it removed.
 If the skin cancer is caught in the early stages, your doctor will most likely recommend having a surgical procedure performed in his office.
 A convenient appointment will be scheduled for you.
 It is imperative that you do not schedule any other activities for that date.

 Prior to your surgery, you may be asked to discontinue some medications that may interfere with blood clotting.
-Any blood thinners, such as Plavix or Coumadin, or supplements, such as Vitamin E or ginko, need to be stopped until after surgery.
+Any blood thinners, such as Plavix or Coumadin, or supplements, such as Vitamin E or ginkgo, need to be stopped until after surgery.
 Otherwise, you may continue your regular medications.
-See surgery preparation guidelines.
+Learn more about surgery preparation here.

 Depending on the size and location of the affected area, there are different surgical procedures available.
 A simple excision can remove a relatively small skin cancer.
 Curettage and electrodesiccation (scraping and burning) can remove small basal cell and squamous cell cancers.
 Cryosurgery (freezing) is another alternative method.
 If the skin cancer is a significant size, it may be necessary to perform Mohs Surgery.
 This method is the most effective and least scarring procedure available.

 The procedure will be performed in the doctor’s office.
 Do not schedule anything else on this day as it may take up to four hours, sometimes longer, to perform the procedure.
-The doctor may suggest prior to bring something to eat for a snack.
+Prior to your appointment, the doctor may suggest bringing something to eat for a snack.